 Green Design, Green Upkeep: Building and Maintaining Your Environmentally-Friendly Home

 The first, and perhaps most important, step in building a green home is a design conducive to environmentally favourable construction.
-A green home is much more than simply designing the living spaces, but must also account for the mechanical systems and materials used to qualify as a green construction.
+A green home is much more than simply designing the living spaces, but must also account for the mechanical systems and materials used to qualify as green construction.
 Once you have your design in place, you can move on to choosing which green materials will make your home as efficient as possible.

 Sustainability is Key Choosing sustainable products is one of the most important aspects of constructing a green home.
-You’ll want to make sure you select building materials that are certified as such by a specialist organisation and to research those materials in terms of eco-friendliness and stability in the long term.
-For the larger portion of the construction, you’ll need to procure sustainably forested timber, and perhaps to look into a roofing material that can be recycled or repurposed at the end of its life cycle.
+You’ll want to make sure you select building materials that are certified as such by a specialist organisation and research those materials in terms of eco-friendliness and stability in the long term.
+For the larger portion of the construction, you’ll need to procure sustainably forested timber and perhaps look into a roofing material that can be recycled or repurposed at the end of its life cycle.

 For the interior of the home, there are many green products that are aesthetically as lovely as anything else on the market.
-From flooring and skirting boards to countertops and backsplash tiles, there are a multitude of sustainably produced, recycled or recyclable, and re-purposed materials to select from that will fit any style.
-With green building being so popular now, manufacturers are quick to disclose such properties and advertise themselves as appropriate for ecological construction.
+From flooring and skirting boards to countertops and backsplash tiles, there is a multitude of sustainably produced, recycled or recyclable, and re-purposed materials to select from that will fit any style.
+With green buildings being so popular now, manufacturers are quick to disclose such properties and advertise themselves as appropriate for ecological construction.